ennuicastr/libavjs-webcodecs-polyfill/README.md

 encoders/decoders simultaneously.

 `VideoFrame` is fairly incomplete.
 In particular, nothing to do with color spaces is actually implemented, and nor is cropping.
+The initialization of frames from canvas sources has many caveats in the spec, and none in LibAVJS-WebCodecs-Polyfill, and as a consequence, `timestamp` is always a mandatory field of `VideoFrameInit`.

 `VideoEncoder` assumes that `VideoFrame`s passed to it are fairly sane (i.e., the planes are lain out in the obvious way).